 As there is no standard SH architecture, you will need to refer to your hardware's documentation for details about the layout and functionality of the hardware.
 There are, nonetheless, manuals that describe the operations and instruction set of the various processors.
-The SH-3's operation is described in Hitachi SuperH RISC engine SH-3/SH-3E/SH3-DSP Programming Manual, and the SH-4's operation is described in SuperH RISC engine SH-3/SH-3E/engine SH-4 Programming Manual.
+The SH-3's operation is described in Hitachi SuperH RISC engine SH-3/SH-3E/SH3-DSP Programming Manual, and the SH-4's operation is described in SuperH RISC engine SH-4 Programming Manual.
 Both resources are available through Hitachi's web site.